 Description: Approved official copy of the day-to-day chronological listing of the President's activities.
 For each day listed, the diary shows the place the day began, together with references to the time activities began and ended.
 Specifically, listed are meetings, phone calls and public engagements of the President.
 Arranged in chronological order.

-The Presidential Daily Diary is available online as searchable pdf files.
+The Ribbon Copy of the Daily Diary is available online as searchable PDF files.

 Series: File Copy-Daily Diary | Folder Title List